The times, they are a-changing!

 - Ensuring your calculations are accurate and cover all required resources

-- Effectively communicating the need for each component and their benefits/ROI
+- Effectively communicating the need for each component and its benefits/ROI

 Recommendations:

-We suggest using estimate of effort (EoE) calculators (either using Excel or software) and leveraging project management tools to define key roles and responsibilities.
-You must create detailed scoping documents that outline key deliverables, stages, and milestones, set expectations and prevent scope creep.
+We suggest using estimate of effort (EoE) calculators (either in Excel or specialized software) and leveraging project management tools to define key roles and responsibilities.

-Consider the principles of value-based pricing, as the quoting phase needs to emphasize the implementation’s value, long-term impact and ROI, and offer tiered pricing options to compromise on budget, where required.
+Consider the principles of value-based pricing for this quote, as this phase should emphasize the implementation’s value, long-term impact and ROI.
+A little flexibility never hurts, and many firms offer tiered pricing options for different budgets where required.

 8. Procurement